50 Fun and Unique Things to Do in Gainesville TODAY

 31. Bluefield Estate Winery

-Not only does Bluefield Estate Winery offer a unique wine tasting experience that is one of top things to do in Gainesville, the tastings are also within a relaxed environment with very reasonable pricing giving you even more incentive to sample a tipple or four.
+Not only does Bluefield Estate Winery offer a unique wine-tasting experience that is one of the top things to do in Gainesville, but the tastings are also within a relaxed environment.
+With very reasonable pricing it gives you even more of an incentive to sample a tipple or four.

 Address: 22 NE, Co Rd 234, Gainesville, FL 32641